Find Affordable College Courses

 Rohnert Park, CA

 The excellent bachelor’s degree programs at Sonoma State University helped the school earn the #4 place on this year’s ranking of the best value sociology schools in California.
-SSU is a moderately-sized public school located in the suburb of Rohnert Park.
+SSU is a moderately-sized public school located in the large suburb of Rohnert Park.

 The average tuition and fees for an in-state undergraduate at SSU are $7,988 a year.
 Sociology majors at SSU take out an average of $17,160 in student loans while working on their Bachelor's Degree.